-By John Graham, D Richard Mead Jr. Family Professor of Finance, The Fuqua School of Business, Duke University, and Phillipe Dupuy, Associate Professor, Accounting, Law and Finance, Grenoble Ecole de Management.
-From IAFEI Quarterly June 2020.
+By John Graham, D Richard Mead Jr. Family professor of Finance, The Fuqua School on Business, Duke University, and Phillipe Dupuy, Associate Professor, Accounting, Law and Finance, Grenoble Ecole de Management (EM)

-The CFO survey has been conducted for 96 consecutive quarters and spans the globe, making it the world's longest-running and most comprehensive research on senior finance executives.
-Results are for the US unless stated otherwise.
+The CFO survey has been conducted for 90 seven consecutive quarters and spans the globe, making it the world's longest running and most comprehensive research on senior finance executives.

 Get an interview

 Share your story

 Join our interview line-up today.
 We'll see if you qualify for an interview.